s3b-/wise-best-rate/README.md

   - Profile: Your profile ID, can be found with this [API endpoint](https://api-docs.wise.com/#payouts-guide-get-your-profile-id)
   -  apiKey: Set up [here](https://wise.com/settings/)
   -  targetAccount: ID of the target bank account, can be found e.g. by checking a existing transfer with [this endpoint](https://api-docs.wise.com/#transfers-list)

-# Usage
-The webinterace is currently pretty useless, it will grow n the next days.
-Currently everything happens by running `apihandler.py` e.g. via cronjob